Search Toggle Menu

 Jonathan Cochrane

-Jonathan trained in theatre at Bretton Hall, and with Philippe Gaulier, Lilo Baur and the National Youth Theatre.
+Jonathan studied flute with Kevin Gowland, trained in theatre at Bretton Hall, and with Philippe Gaulier, Lilo Baur and the National Youth Theatre.
 A more recent focus has been upon the study of crowd science and risk analysis to accompany his passion for community engagement.
 He has worked in local government for over 25 years now engaging with a diverse range of communities managing a range of culture and heritage facilities as well as large scale outdoor events and strategic development activity.
-He currently manages both sports and culture services for both Redditch Borough and Bromsgrove District Councils and vice chairs the Cultural Compacts Plus network in the West Midlands, also sitting on Birmingham City Council’s Stronger Communities Panel overseeing legacy as part of Birmingham 2022.
+He currently manages both sports and culture services for both Redditch Borough and Bromsgrove District Councils.
+He sits on the Executive for the Chief Cultural and Leisure Officers Association, and the Board of Birmingham Contemporary Music Group.
+He previously chaired the Cultural Compacts Plus network in the West Midlands, and the National Advisory Group for Voluntary Arts England.

 Sarah Gee

-Sarah is Chief Executive of Spitalfields Music and a leading cultural consultant, specialising in audience development, fundraising and organisational strategy.
+Sarah is Chief Executive and Artistic Director of Spitalfields Music.
 She previously co-founded and ran Indigo, after working for music organisations including the CBSO.
-She works across the UK, and regularly speaks at conferences in Japan, the Middle East and across Europe.
+She also works as a consultant for across the UK, and regularly speaks at conferences in Japan, the Middle East and across Europe.
 Outside of work, Sarah is a horn player, and trustee of several cultural charities.
-She’s also a Fellow of the Royal Society for the Arts and the British-American Project.
+She’s also a Fellow of the Royal Society for the Arts, Hon Secretary of the Royal Philharmonic Society, and Vice Chair of the British-American Project.

 Yvonne Gilligan